If your horse is showing signs of acute laminitis, they require emergency veterinary attention and prompt treatment.

 Observe your horse’s ability to move.
 Determine if he is willing and able to move at the walk and turn his body.
 Don’t force the horse to move if he is not able to as this could cause additional damage to the laminae and increase pain.

 Look for signs of pain.
 Horses with laminitis may be unwilling to stand on hard surfaces.
 They may also shift their weight frequently and lift their feet alternately.
-A glazed facial expression can also be a sign of pain.
+They are unwilling to lift their feet.
+A glazed facial expression, irritability, and unwillingness to be touched can be signs of pain.
+They may spend more time than normal lying down.

 Check your horse’s digital pulse.
-An unusually strong pulse in your horse’s digital artery can be caused by inflammation in the hoof and could potentially indicate the presence of laminitis.
-Use your fingers to check the pulse of the digital artery which can be felt above the fetlock and in the upper and mid pastern.
+An unusually strong pulse in your horse’s digital artery can be caused by obstruction to blood flow through the hoof and could potentially indicate the presence of laminitis.
+Use your fingers to check the pulse of the paired digital arteries which run over the sesamoid bones in the back of the fetlock and in the upper and mid pastern.

 Step 2) Contact Your Veterinarian